Review: Your Letter by Hyeon A. Cho

 A young, headstrong goblin embarks on a wild journey of danger, loss, self-discovery, and sacrifice in this new graphic novel adventure.

 One fateful night a sinister human warrior raids the home of the young goblin Rikt and leaves him orphaned.
 Angry and alone, Rikt vows to avenge the death of his parents and seeks a way to destroy the man who did this.
-He finds aid … Continue reading
+He finds aid from … Continue reading

 Review: The Pale Queen by Ethan M. Aldridge